Training One Model to Master Cross-Level Agentic Actions via Reinforcement Learning: Experiments

 \subsection{Ablation Studies}

-\paragraph{Impact of Mixed Action Spaces} To validate the advantages of operating within a unified, heterogeneous action space compared to single-space constraints, we conducted an ablation study on the action space itself.
-We constructed single-space baselines (GroundingHA and MotionHA) by modifying the initialization of the Multi-Turn RL (MTRL) stage.
-Specifically, instead of cold-starting the model $M_{cs2}$ with the full mixed dataset $D_{strl}$, we fine-tuned the base model using only the grounding-space subset or the motion-space subset of $D_{strl}$, respectively.
-All models, including CrossAgent, underwent identical SFT cold-start training for 200 steps prior to MTRL.
-The scale of our dataset ensured that no samples were repeated during this phase.
+\paragraph{Impact of Mixed Action Spaces.} To evaluate the benefit of a unified heterogeneous action space, we compare CrossHA with single-space baselines, \textit{GroundingHA} and \textit{MotionHA}.
+These baselines initialize MTRL with only the grounding-space or motion-space subset of $D_{strl}$, while CrossHA uses the full mixed dataset.
+All models undergo the same 200-step SFT cold start before MTRL.

-We monitored the task success rates throughout the MTRL training process, as illustrated in \autoref{fig:ablation_coa}.
-CrossAgent demonstrates significantly faster convergence and higher asymptotic performance compared to the single-space baselines.
-This indicates that the capacity to autonomously and dynamically select among multiple action spaces affords the model greater flexibility.
-When confronting diverse and complex task dynamics, this flexibility translates into higher success rates and more robust task completion, thereby significantly enhancing the data efficiency of online reinforcement learning.
+As shown in \autoref{fig:ablation_coa}, CrossHA converges faster and reaches higher asymptotic performance than single-space baselines, indicating that dynamic action-space selection provides greater flexibility and improves RL data efficiency.

-\paragraph{Necessity of the STRL Stage} We further investigate the contribution of the Single-Turn RL (STRL) phase to the overall pipeline.
-To construct a variant \textit{without} STRL, we bypass Stage 2 entirely.
-Instead of using the STRL-relabeled dataset $D_{strl}$ to initialize the MTRL stage, we employ the original balanced dataset $D_{bal}$ (from Stage 1) for the cold-start process.
-We then perform identical MTRL training on both the standard CrossAgent and this ablation variant.
+\paragraph{Necessity of the STRL Stage.} We further study the role of STRL.
+For the variant \textit{without} STRL, we skip Stage 2 and initialize MTRL with the original balanced dataset $D_{bal}$ instead of the STRL-relabeled dataset $D_{strl}$.

-As shown in \autoref{fig:ablation_strl}, the training curves reveal substantial improvements in both sample efficiency and final performance when STRL is included.
-This suggests that the STRL phase, despite its relatively low computational cost, effectively warms up the model's policy for action-space selection.
-This initialization proves critical, as it enables more efficient exploration and reliable action sequencing during the computationally expensive MTRL stage.
-Quantitative results in \autoref{tab:main_results} further confirm that the STRL-enhanced CrossAgent achieves consistently higher success rates across a wider range of tasks, demonstrating superior cross-task generalization.
+As shown in \autoref{fig:ablation_strl}, STRL improves both sample efficiency and final performance by providing an effective warm start for action-space selection.
+Results in \autoref{tab:main_results} further show that CrossHA with STRL achieves higher success rates across a broader range of tasks.